 Lauren Barbara Wilkerson

 Greetings!
-My name is Lauren Barbara Wilkerson, a senior nursing student, hailing from the city of brotherly love and sisterly affection, Philadelphia, PA.
+My name is Lauren Barbara Wilkerson, hailing from the city of brotherly love and sisterly affection, Philadelphia, PA.
 Inspiring to be a nursing practitioner focusing on neonatology/labor and delivery and midwife to help end the health disparities the black community experiences when it comes to maternal and fetal death.
 Being a nurse practitioner will allow me to help patients with health-related issues related to menstrual cycles, vaginal health, pregnancy even to patients dealing with menopause, and everything in between.
 To mold me into a great labor and delivery nurse practitioner and advocate for my community I have worked at the first menstrual supply hub in the nation, The SPOT Period!
 That has allowed me to be the Student Founder and President of The Periodt Menstrual Supply Hub on Lincoln University’s Campus.
 Periodt is the first menstrual supply hub to be on an HBCU campus and to be sponsored by the SPOT Period.
-To conclude, I am a well-rounded nursing student that is involved in multiple organizations on and off-campus and holds multiple leadership positions such as Miss Orange and Blue, LU Woman of the Month, Flute section leader for Marching, and symphonic bands at Lincoln, Community Advisory Board Member for the SPOT Period, and many more!
+To conclude, I am a well-rounded individual that is involved in multiple organizations and holds multiple leaderships positions such as a Member of Delta Sigma Theta Sorority Incorporated, member of Community Advisory Board Member for the SPOT Period, and many more!